 - Jewelry making

 Create items that are useful, beautiful or both.
 Design tiles for your new garden, knit cute scarves for your grandkids, sew blankets for people in need, build the perfect dining table.
+You can also try learning something new by getting a kit with instructions and all the materials you need.

 Maybe you played piano when you were young but had to give it up, or you’ve always wanted to learn the violin but never had time.